rfo909/CFT/doc/Doc.md

 # The error() function

-The error() expression is another that contains a conditional part, and if true, throws an exception with the string part, terminating current execution.
-Alternatively it can be used without the condition, which means it always throws an exception.
+The error() global function contains a conditional part, and if true, throws a soft error with the string part, terminating current execution.
+Alternatively it can be used without the condition, which means it always throws a soft error.

 ```
 error(1+1 != 2,"this should not happen")